Eastland Yards taking shape in East Charlotte

 Recreation space

 No neighborhood is complete without a park.
 Mecklenburg County broke ground on Eastland Park in October 2025.
-The four-and-a-half-acre park is expected to open in spring 2027, and will boast a playground, splashpad, walking trails.
+The four-and-a-half-acre park is expected to open in spring 2027, and will boast a playground, splashpad, and walking trails.
 It all pays homage to the former Eastland Mall.

-The city will also break ground in March or April for a new amateur sports facility at Eastland.
+The City of Charlotte broke ground on Friday, March 6 on the Eastland Sports Complex, a $67 million sports hub.
 Plans call for six outdoor soccer fields and 10 basketball courts to be managed by the Charlotte Soccer Academy.
-Construction is expected to last 10-14 months.

 More from CLTtoday